 The Transfusion Drink

 If you golf regularly, chances are you've heard someone order a transfusion at some point.
-But what is a transfusion, exactly?
+But what is a transfusion drink, exactly?

 Below, our team has provided a fool-proof recipe for the perfect transfusion.
 Drink up and enjoy.